Alarlar/Computer-introduction-scince-118-C-/README.md

 /functionLoop.cpp/ - **This program shows the use of the while loop.
 With loops we avoid having to enter or copy a block of code several times.
 The three "loop elements" are important when coding a loop.
 The _'while'_ loop is a preliminary loop.**

 /functionArea.cpp/ - **This is a small program that finds Area of Square with the function**

+/ProgCircle.cpp/ - **In this program we can see the use of the 'cmath' library for arithmetic tasks, such as finding areaof circle, volofSphere using the'pow' function.**